Updated November 22, 2019

 Ideally, you should provide a lot of dry and clean straw in a llama’s indoor living space.
 Llamas like to use straw as bedding, and it’s important to give them extra bedding material in much colder weather.
 You must remove and replace all wet and soiled straw to prevent serious health risks to llamas.
-Unlike some other A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies., llamas tend to designate specific spots to use as a bathroom, which can make cleaning easier.
+Unlike some other farmed animals, llamas tend to designate specific spots to use as a bathroom, which can make cleaning easier.
 There are products you can spread on wet areas such as hydrated lime alternatives like Sweet PDZ or Stall Dry to keep the living space free of moisture.
 If you cannot provide straw, you can use other clean and replaceable materials such as wood shavings, but llamas do tend to enjoy rolling in wood shavings and wood chips, and these materials will stick around for quite a while in their coats!
 If it’s your only option, you can provide a thick layer of (naturally-sourced only) sand, but it’s important to keep this material clean and dry as much as you can.
 Exhaust fans with locking shutters are very effective at keeping barns well-ventilated and dry.

-A llama’s indoor living space needs to be waterproof and free of drafts, in both warm and cold conditions.
+A llama’s indoor The indoor or outdoor area where an animal resident lives, eats, and rests. needs to be waterproof and free of drafts, in both warm and cold conditions.
 Sustained high heat (especially combined with high humidity) can lead to exhaustion, dehydration, and other dangerous side effects in llamas.
 Therefore, you need to make sure that they can stay cool in the summer with ample access to clean water.
 If it gets too hot for them to be comfortable, you can shear the llama, use water misting fans, hose off the llama, or provide a pond or kiddie pool, but you have to make absolutely sure you aren’t getting their indoor living space too wet.
 Even basic circulating fans can be kept on automatic thermometers to keep residents comfortable, but you must ensure that all cables are safely secured!

 In the winter, you have to make sure that the barn is ventilated, because humidity can quickly build up in a warm barn and cause dangerous pneumonia and bronchitis outbreaks in a herd.
 If your barn is properly insulated from drafts, a llama’s body (especially a herd of llamas in an appropriately-sized area) will provide a good deal of warmth (and their thick winter coats will keep them even warmer!).
 Be sure to pay close attention to humidity levels and increase ventilation as needed.